evilprince2009/Windows-Terminal-Customization/README.md

 Download the [Git for Windows](https://gitforwindows.org/downloads) and install and configure it on your system properly.
 You can check out this [video](https://www.youtube.com/watch?v=8JJ101D3knE&t=762s) to see how to install and configure Git properly on Windows.

-### Install Posh Winfetch
+### Install DotFetch

-Head over to [Posh Winfetch](https://github.com/evilprince2009/Posh-Winfetch-remake/) repo and go through the README , and follow the instructions to install it properly on your system.
+Head over to [DotFetch](https://github.com/evilprince2009/DotFetch) repo and go through the README , and follow the instructions to install it properly on your system.

 ### Workspace directory